Passengers with disabilities

 Alternative accessible transport

-Train operators must provide, without extra charge, an appropriate alternative accessible service to take disabled passengers to the nearest or most convenient accessible station from where they can continue their journey.
+For the circumstances under which alternative accessible transport is offered, operators must therefore set out how they will provide, without extra charge, an appropriate alternative accessible service to take disabled passengers to the nearest or most convenient accessible station from where they can continue their journey:

-- where, for whatever reason, substitute transport is provided to replace rail services (eg because of planned engineering works), and this alternative transport is inaccessible to disabled passengers
+- where, for whatever reason, substitute transport is provided to replace rail (e.g. because of planned engineering works, industrial action or a replacement timetable) that is inaccessible to disabled passengers;

 Turn Up And Go (TUAG)